-Rich Carbone, who is among several prominent CFOs with engineering backgrounds, will put his old skills to good use tomorrow, October 1, when Prudential Financial holds its annual Global Volunteer Day.
+Rich Carbone, who is among many prominent CFOs with engineering backgrounds, will put his old skills to good use tomorrow, October 1, when Prudential Financial holds its annual Global Volunteer Day.

 Carbone, 63, was trained as a combat engineer in the Marine Corps and, upon returning from field duty in Vietnam, served as engineering officer for an airbase.
 He’s been lending his talent to Prudential’s annual day of charitable activity since he joined the company in 1997.
 About 25,000 people – Prudential employees and family members – typically participate in a variety of volunteer roles across the country.

 This year Carbone will lead his finance team in erecting a complicated arbor system with large, arched trellises.
 The work will be done at the Prudential Outdoor Learning Center in Newark, New Jersey, which provides teachers and students with environmental learning experiences.
 Carbone says it’s “a bear of a project.”